Castleford RFC (1896): Northern Union

 As the Northern Union's second season approached, they decided to split into two regional competitions.
-This was partly due to the success and increasing number of teams wishing to change codes and join, and partly to cut down on the travelling costs for clubs and spectators alike.
-For this second season eight new teams joined the league, Bramley, Castleford, Heckmondwike, Holbeck, Leeds Parish Church, Morecambe, Swinton, and Salford.
+This was partly due to the success and an increasing number of teams wishing to change codes and join and partly to cut down on the travelling costs for clubs and spectators alike.
+For this second season, eight new teams joined the league: Bramley, Castleford, Heckmondwike, Holbeck, Leeds Parish Church, Morecambe, Swinton, and Salford.

-Castleford joined the ranks of the semi-professional rugby league clubs when they were admitted to the Yorkshire Senior Competition for season 1896–97 and in this their first season finished in mid-table in 9th position out of 16 clubs.
+Castleford joined the ranks of the semi-professional rugby league clubs when they were admitted to the Yorkshire Senior Competition for the season 1896–97 and in their first season, finished in mid-table in 9th position out of 16 clubs.

-1897–98 Saw them continue in the same division finishing slightly better in what was to be their highest ever position of 6th out of 16.
+1897–98 Saw them continue in the same division, finishing slightly better in what was to be their highest ever position of 6th out of 16.

-The next 2 seasons, 1898–99 and 1899–1900 saw them slip to 11th and 12th places respectively (out of 16 clubs).
+The next 2 seasons, 1898–99 and 1899–1900, saw them slip to 11th and 12th places respectively (out of 16 clubs).

 Their fifth season 1900–01 and the start of the new millennium saw them slip back to second bottom (of the 16 clubs.
 But things were different in the end of season Challenge Cup competition, where, on 13 April 1901 on a neutral ground, Castleford reached the semi-final stage where they lost to Warrington by 21–5.

 At the end of the season the top seven sides from both the Lancashire and the Yorkshire Senior in the 1900–01 competitions of the NRFU, resigned and merged into a new league for 1901–02.
 In doing so they formed the Northern Rugby League and with that the name "rugby league" was officially used for the first time.
 The remaining clubs together with several additions from the lower leagues continued in the Lancashire and Yorkshire Senior Leagues.

 The new clubs were Altrincham, Birkenhead Wanderers, Lancaster, Morecambe and Radcliffe joined the Lancashire ranks, and Dewsbury, Goole, Heckmondwike, Keighley, Normanton, Sowerby Bridge and York joined the Yorkshire side (with Leeds Parish Church folding).

 This season 1901–02 in what was effectively Division 2 (East), Castleford finished mid-table 9th out of the 14 clubs.

-At the end of the 1901–02 season, the County Leagues elected 18 teams to join the new Division 2 (7 from Lancashire and 10 from Yorkshire and new member South Shields) with the existing second competition scrapped.
+At the end of the 1901–02 season, the County Leagues elected 18 teams to join the new Division 2 (7 from Lancashire and 10 from Yorkshire and a new member from South Shields) with the existing second competition scrapped.

 In season 1902–03 Castleford joined the new 2nd Division, where they would stay for the next three seasons.
 In the first season in the new second division (1902–03) Castleford finished 15th out of the 18 clubs.

 In the next two seasons 1903–04 and 1904–05 Castleford improved slightly finishing 7th (out of 19) and 9th (out of 14) respectively.

 In 1905–06 the Rugby League combined the divisions to form one united league.
 In this, Castleford's final season in the semi-professional ranks, they finished 28th out of the 31 clubs.
 Castleford dropped out of the league at the end of the season.